Sign In / Sign Out

 - ASU Home

 - Map and Locations

-If you enjoy exploring creative media in the visual arts, performing arts and across the university while gaining a strong background in the history of art, you'll appreciate the flexibility of this arts program.
+If you enjoy exploring visual arts, performing arts and art history, you'll appreciate the broad reach of this innovative program.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 An overall ASU GPA of 2.5 is required to pursue this degree.